Intro

 Credit: Combined filesystems

 CephFS is a distibuted parallel filesystem which stores files as objects.
-It may not handle lots of small files rapidly because it has to use metadata servers for annotating the files.
+It cannot handle lots of small files rapidly because it has to use metadata servers for annotating the files.
 Thus, conda/pip and code compilation should not be performed over CephFS.
-However, it has a much higher read/write performance than RBD.
+However, it has a much higher read/write performance than RBD, especially if you are able to open multiple parallel streams to a file and aggregate many small files to a few large files.
 CephFS has the largest storage pool in Nautilus, and thus it is suitable for workloads that deal with comparably larger files than RBD which requires high I/O performance, for example checkpoint files of various tasks.
 There is a per-file size limit of 16 TB in CephFS.

 CVMFS provides read-only access to data on XROOTD OSG origins via a set of Stashcaches, that can be mapped as a PVC to the pods.
 The access is read-only, and this is mostly used for rarely changing large files collections, like software packages and large training datasets.

-Linstor provides the fastest and minimal latency block storage, but can't handle large (>10TB) volumes.
+Linstor provides the fastest and the smallest latency block storage, but can't handle large (>10TB) volumes.
 Can be used for VM images, high-loaded databases, etc.

 SeaweedFS is a new experimental filesystem that improves many issues that exist in other filesystems.
 It can handle both many small and large files efficiently while having high read/write performance.
 IOPS can also be quite high.
 However, the storage pool dedicated to SeaweedFS is comparably smaller to the CephFS and RBD cluster, thus there is a practical limitation on the storage space that may be used by one user.